-Approved by the South Atlantic Management Board August 2018
+Approved August 2018

 Table of Contents

 l.
 Status of the Fishery Management Plan 1

 II.
 Status of the Stocks

 III.
 Status of the Fishery

 IV.
 Status of Assessment Advice 5

 V. Status of Research and Monitoring 5

 VI.
 Status of Management Measures and Issues 7

 VII.
 Implementation of FMP Compliance Requirements for 2017 7

 VIII.
 Recommendations of the Plan Review Team 7

 IX.
 References 11

 Χ. Figures 12

 XI.
 Tables 17